IjzerenHein/famous-flex/docs/FlexScrollView.md

 ###flexScrollView.getCurrentIndex()
 Returns the index of the first visible renderable.

-This function is a shim provided for compatibility with the stock famo.us FlexScrollView.
+This function is a shim provided for compatibility with the stock famo.us Scrollview.

 **Returns**: `Number` - The current index of the ViewSequence
 <a name="module_FlexScrollView#goToPage"></a>
 ###flexScrollView.goToPage(index)
 Paginates the Scrollview to an absolute page index.
-This function is a shim provided for compatibility with the stock famo.us FlexScrollView.
+This function is a shim provided for compatibility with the stock famo.us Scrollview.

 **Params**